 Phase 4: Taper (Appendix A Steps 35 – 43)

 Once the individual has spent some time on the long-acting replacement medication a slow tapering process is undertaken.
 The length of time spent in the stabilization phase depends on many factors, mainly how severely affected the client was and the degree of difficulty involved in establishing a stable replacement medication dose.
+11 February 2014 Tapering off of the replacement medication becomes possible as the body and mind repair from the

 damage caused by dependence on sedative-hypnotic substances.
 The amount of each dose taper is